-While your organization may be excited to make the switch to conversational AI, it is important that your customers share in this excitement.
+While your organization may be excited to make the switch to a virtual agent, it is important that your customers share in this excitement.
 In order for this to happen, your customers must trust the AI you deploy.
-With 77% of customers using an AI powered service or device everyday, it is not a foreign concept to most.
-However, there are some precautions that must be taken to ensure your customers are as confident in your conversational AI as you are.
+With 77% of customers using an AI-powered service or device everyday, it is not a foreign concept to most.
+However, there are some precautions that must be taken to ensure your customers are as confident in your virtual agent as you are.

 Whether you are deploying an AI-powered bot, virtual assistant, or conversational IVR phone system, your customer’s trust must be a top priority.
 Below we discuss some ways to ensure trust is maintained with your customers.